raya77/target.en/help/c-implementing-target/c-implementing-target-for-client-side-web/atjs-custom-events.md

 ---
 keywords: custom events;at.js;request failed;request succeeded;content rendering failed;content rendering succeeded;library loaded;request start;content rendering start;content rendering no offers;content rendering rediret
-description: Use custom events for the Adobe Target at.js JavaScript library to be notified when an mbox request or offer fails or succeeds.
+description: Use custom events for the Adobe [!DNL Target] at.js JavaScript library to be notified when an mbox request or offer fails or succeeds.
 title: How Do I Use at.js Custom Events?
 feature: at.js
 role: Developer